DAVID J. WILLIS ATTORNEY

-The trust agreement should state the trust’s purpose in general terms along the following lines: "to hold, preserve, maintain, and distribute the Trust Property for the benefit of the Beneficiaries, including but not limited to payment of expenses for their respective health, education, maintenance, and support as the Trustee, acting in his or her sole discretion, deems reasonable, prudent, and necessary."
-The trustee is charged with management of the trust.
+The trust agreement should state the trust’s purpose in general terms along the following lines: “to hold, preserve, maintain, and distribute the Trust Property for the benefit of the Beneficiaries, including but not limited to payment of expenses for their respective health, education, maintenance, and support as the Trustee, acting in his or her sole discretion, deems reasonable, prudent, and necessary."
 Texas law confers wide powers upon a trustee including selling and purchasing trust property but imposes a fiduciary duty in the management of the trust and its assets.

-The trustor should reserve the right to revoke or amend a living trust for the homestead, so this is considered a revocable living trust.
-The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife cotrustees, when the surviving spouse dies) at which time the trust becomes irrevocable and the contingent beneficiaries succeed to the entire beneficial interest.
+The trustor usually reserves the right to revoke or amend a living trust for the homestead, so this is considered a revocable living trust.
+The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife cotrustees, when the surviving spouse dies) at which time the trust usually becomes irrevocable and the contingent beneficiaries succeed to the entire beneficial interest.
 No deed or probate is required at the time of the trustor's death.
 Even though Texas has an expedited probate process, the result may be a considerable saving of time, effort, attorney’s fees, and court costs.

 The trust agreement, unlike the warranty deed that follows it, should not be recorded.
 It is a private and confidential document, the terms of which need not even be disclosed to the contingent beneficiaries.